Anchormen/sql4es/README.md

-### Introduction sql4es
+### sql4es: JDBC driver for Elasticsearch

 Sql-for-Elasticsearch (sql4es) is a jdbc 4.1 driver for Elasticsearch 2.X implementing the majority of the JDBC interfaces: Connection, Statement, PreparedStatment, ResultSet, Batch and DataBase- /  ResultSetMetadata.
 The screenshot below shows SQLWorkbenchJ with a selection of SQL statements that can be executed using the driver.

 ![SQLWorkbenchJ screenshot with examples](workbench_examples.png)

-Simply said the sql4es driver translates SQL statements to their Elasticsearch counterparts and parses results into ResultSet implementations.
-The following sql statements are supported:

-- SELECT: fetches documents (with or without scoring) or aggregations from elasticsearch
-  *  COUNT, MIN, MAX, SUM, AVG
-  * DISTINCT
-  * WHERE (=, >, >=, <, <=, <>, IN, LIKE, AND, OR)
-  * GROUP BY
-  * HAVING
-  * ORDER BY
-  * LIMIT (without offset, offsets are not supported by sql4es)
-- CREATE TABLE (AS) creates an index/type and optionally indexes the result of a query into it
-- CREATE VIEW (AS): creates an alias, optionally with a filter
-- DROP TABLE/VIEW removes an index or alias
-- INSERT INTO (VALUES | SELECT): inserts documents into an index/type; either provided values or results of a query
-- DELETE FROM (WHERE): removes documents
-- USE: selects an index as the driver's active one (used to interpret queries)
-- EXPLAIN SELECT: returns the Elasticsearch query performed for a SELECT statement

-**Remarks**

-Elasticsearch does not support transactions.
-Hence executing batches cannot be rolled back upon failure (nor can statements be committed).
-It also takes some time for documents to be indexed fully so executing an INSERT directly followed by a SELECT might not include the inserted documents.

-Some SQL statements or Elasticsearch features that are ***not (yet) supported***:

-- Not possible to specify offsets (OFFSET offset or LIMIT offset, number)
-- Fields with type 'nested' are not supported because this type requires different methods to query and retrieve data.
-- Parent child relationships are not supported.
-It is currently not possible to index or retrieve fields of this type.
-- Elasticsearch features like suggestions, templates and some im forgetting or unfamiliar with are not supported.

-### Usage
+#### Usage

 The sql4es driver can be used by adding the jar file, found within the releases directory of the project, to the tool/application used and load the driver with name '***nl.anchormen.sql4es.jdbc.ESDriver***'.
 The driver expects an URL with the following format: ***jdbc:sql4es://host:port/index?params***.

-* host: the hostname or ip of one of the es hosts (required)
+- host: the hostname or ip of one of the es hosts (required)
-* port: an optional the portnumber to use for the transport client (default is 9300)
+- port: an optional the portnumber to use for the transport client (default is 9300)
-* index: the optional index to set active within the driver.
+- index: the optional index to set active within the driver.
 Most statements like SELECT, DELETE and INSERT require an active index (also see USE [index/alias] statement below).
 It is however possible to create new indices, types and aliases without an active index.
-* params: an optional set of parameters used to influence the internals of the driver (specify additional hosts, maximum number of documents to fetch in a single request etc).
+- params: an optional set of parameters used to influence the internals of the driver (specify additional hosts, maximum number of documents to fetch in a single request etc).
 See the Configuration section of this readme for a description of all parameters.

 ``` java
 // register the driver and get a connection for index 'myidx'